-partnerships, overriging royattles, haltve titte interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to Criteria JORC Code Explanation Commentary (Brocks Creek) of \$1/tonne of ore.
-MGO Native title interests are recorded against several MGO tenements.
-The MGO tenements are held by the Big Bell Gold Operations (BBGO) of which Westgold has 100% ownership.
-Several third party royalties exist across various tenements at MGO, over and above the sigovernment royalty. ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of State Royalty of 2.5% of revenue applies to all tenements.
+Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The Trident Resource is located within mining leases M15/0642, M15/0351 and M15/0348.
-M15/0353 and M15/0642 also incur the Morgan Stanley royalty of 4% of revenue after 100,000oz of productio and the Morgan Stanley price participation royalty at 10% of incremental revenue for gold prices abov AUD\$600/oz.
+M15/0351 and M15/0642 also incur the Morgan Stanley royalty of 4% of revenue after 100,000oz of production and the Morgan Stanley price participation royalty at 10% of incremental revenue for gold prices above AUD\$600/oz.
 M15/0642 is also subject to the Mitchell Royalty at AUD\$32/oz.

-The Chalice Resource is located on mining lease M15/0786.
-There are no additional royalties.
-Lake Cowan is located on mining lease M15/1132.
-Lake Cowan is subject to an additional royalt (Brocks Creek) of \$1/tonne of ore.
-MGO Native title interests are recorded against several MG0 tenements.
-The MG0 tenements are held by the Big Bell Gold Operations (BBG0) of which Westgold has 100% ownership.
-Several third party royalties exist across various tenements at MG0, over and above the stat government royalty.
-BBG0 operates in accordance with all environmental conditions set down as conditions for grant of the leases.
+Criteria JORC Code Explanation Commentary CGO Native title interests are recorded against several CGO tenements.
+The CGO tenements are held by the Big Bell Gold Operations (BBGO) of which Westgold has 100% ownership.
+Several third party royalties exist across various tenements at CGO, over and above the state government royalty.
+BBGO operates in accordance with all environmental conditions set down as conditions for grant of the leases.
 There are no known issues regarding security of tenure.

-Criteria JORC Code Explanation Commentary CGO Native title interests are recorded against several CG0 tenements.
-The CGO tenements are held by the Big Bell Gold Operations • (BBGO) of which Westgold has 100% ownership. • Several third party royalties exist across various tenements at CGO, over and above the state government royalty. • BBGO operates in accordance with all environmental conditions set down as conditions for grant of the leases. • There are no known issues regarding security of tenure.
 There are no known impediments to continued operation.
-FG0 • The Fortnum Gold Project tenure is 100% owned by Westgold through subsidiary company Aragon Resources Pty.
-Ltd. • Various Royalties apply to the package.
-The most pertinent being; • \$10/oz after first 50,000oz (capped at \$2M)- Perilya State Government - 2.5% NSR The tenure is currently in good standing.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other partie • The Higginsville region has an exploration and production history in excess of 30 years. • The MGO tenements have an exploration and production history in excess of 100 years. • The CGO tenements have an exploration and production history in excess of 100 years. • The FGO tenements have an exploration and production history in excess of 30 years. • Westgold work has generally confirmed the veracity of historic exploration data.
-Geology • Deposit type, geological setting and style of HGO mineralisation. • At Mt Henry, ore is hosted in sedimentary iron formations where sulphide replacement of magnetite with pyrrohitite, pyrite and minor arsenopyrite occurs.
-Structural deformation from folding and strike slip shearing creates a locii for rising ore fluids and sulphidation with gold. • The HGO main field mineralisation can be separated into two types.
+FGO The Fortnum Gold Project tenure is 100% owned by Westgold through subsidiary company Aragon Resources Pty.
+Ltd. Various Royalties apply to the package.
+The most pertinent being; \$10/oz after first 50,000oz (capped at \$2M)- Perilya State Government - 2.5% NSR The tenure is currently in good standing.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other partie The Higginsville region has an exploration and production history in excess of 30 years.
+The MGO tenements have an exploration and production history in excess of 100 years.
+The CGO tenements have an exploration and production history in excess of 100 years.
+The FGO tenements have an exploration and production history in excess of 30 years.
+Westgold work has generally confirmed the veracity of historic exploration data.
+Geology Deposit type, geological setting and style of mineralisation.
+HGO At Mt Henry, ore is hosted in sedimentary iron formations where sulphide replacement of magnetite with pyrrohitite, pyrite and minor arsenopyrite occurs.
+Structural deformation from folding and strike slip shearing creates a locii for rising ore fluids and sulphidation with gold.
+The HGO main field mineralisation can be separated into two types.
 Structurally controlled primary mineralisation in gabro/dolerites ultramafics, basalts and felsics host (e.g. Trident, Luis, Josephine, Vine, Fourplay and Napoleon), and saprolite / palaeochannel hosted supergene hydromorphic deposits, including Sophia, Brigitte and Atreides.